I love Rust - there, I said it!

 I even went so far as to make the compiler even more strict:

-The rust tooling and ecosystem is so great and while rustc already provides you with awesome error messages, the following tools make development just so much easier:
+The rust tooling and ecosystem are so great and while rustc already provides you with awesome error messages, the following tools make development just so much easier:

 - clippy (hints for your code)